Hurricanes beat Rangers 4-3, win Metropolitan Division title - NewsBreak

 Aho pounced on a loose puck and fired a shot past Shesterkin for his team-leading 37th of the season 32 seconds into the third to push Carolina’s lead to 4-1.

-Trouba pulled the Rangers back within two as he scored from the right point for his career-high 11th with 6:48 left.
+Trouba pulled the Rangers back within two as he took a pass from K’Andre Miller and fired a shot from the right point past Kochetkov for his career-high 11th with 6:48 left.

-With Shesterkin pulled for an extra skater, Lafrenière scored on a one-timer from the right side with 1:02 left to get the Rangers within one.
+New York pulled Shesterkin for an extra skater with about 2 1/2 minutes remaining, and Lafrenière scored on a one-timer from the right side with 1:02 left to get the Rangers within one.
 It was his 18th.

 After a scoreless first period, the Hurricanes took control with three goals in the second.